w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 ## Running a validator on a testnet

-To verify your validator set up, it is possible to run it against a PoS test network such as Westend.
-However, validator slots are intentionally limited on Westend to ensure the stability and availability of the testnet for the Polkadot release process.
+To verify your validator setup, it is possible to run it against a PoS test network such as Westend.
+However, validator slots are intentionally limited on Westend to ensure stability and availability of the testnet for the Polkadot release process.

 Here is a small comparison of each network characteristics as relevant to validators: